Chanterelle Season On The West Coast

-I’ve been cooking up a mushroom storm.
-Mushroom toasts, a delicious croustade (which is on my blog to-do list), on salads and just plain with garlic butter but this wild mushroom soup is one of my absolute favourites.
+I've been cooking up a mushroom storm.
+Mushroom toasts, a delicious croustade, on salads and just plain with garlic butter but this wild mushroom soup is one of my absolute favourites.
 I meant to blog it last year but as usual, I always seem to have more blog ideas than time.
+Deep, rich flavour, this soup is classic for a reason but read through to find out how I get the best and most mushroomy flavour possible!

 What makes this mushroom soup different than others is that the mushrooms are pureed with a secret ingredient for the body of the soup.
 A small amount of this amazing flavour bomb enriches and deepens the flavour and makes this stand out from every other mushroom soup you've likely ever tried.

-What’s the secret ingredient?
+What's the secret ingredient?
 Porcini mushroom powder!
-Just pop a small bag of the dried porcini (usually 1/2 oz or 1 oz bags at grocery store) into a small blender or food processor and pulse until mostly powdery with only a few small pieces remaining.
+Just pop a small bag of the dried porcini (usually ½ oz or 1 oz bags at grocery store) into a small blender or food processor and pulse until mostly powdery with only a few small pieces remaining.
 This mushroom powder is absolutely delicious in gravy or to kick up the depth and umami of many vegetarian dishes.
-I pop the leftover powder back in the bag and keep it close by my stove.
+I pop the leftover powder back in the bag and keep it handy, adding it in often to my cooking.

 Welcome to soup season my friends!!!